 This recipe for Roasted Shrimp Cocktail with Whole Grain Mustard sauce is an easy and elegant twist on the classic.
-This post has been sponsored by Maille.
-All opinions are my own.
+This post contains affiliate links, which means I receive a very small commission if you make a purchase.

 Everyone needs a solid go-to party recipe.
 A recipe that isn’t complicated to make, but always impresses; A recipe that can be made mostly from ingredients you already have on hand, and can be prepped well in advance; A recipe that’s just as good served in your home as it does when brought to someone else’s; A recipe that not only tastes amazing, but looks like it took a lot more time to prepare than it did.